anandrajneesh/node-red-contrib-flows_splitter/README.md

 # node-red-contrib-mf-flows_splitter
-Allow flows .json to be slipt in multiple tabs
+Allow flows .json to be split in multiple local file

 add this in settings